 - Beat all ingredients together in mixing bowl until icing form peaks.

-- For stiffer icing, decrease water amount by 1 tbsp.
+- For stiffer icing, decrease water amount by 1 tablespoon

-- To thin icing, add 1 tsp water until desired consistency is reached.
+- To thin icing, add 1 teaspoon water until desired consistency is reached.

 To decorate cookies once cooled, outline each cookie with thick icing.
 Thin out icing once outlined and “pour” icing in center of each cookie to decorate as desired.
 Use sprinkles if wanted while icing is still wet.
 Allow a minimum of 1 hour for icing to fully harden before storing or stacking.